lewbei/mlflow_modification/README.md

-These codes are use to modify the strucutre of the mlflow in mlruns.
+These codes are used to modify the structure of MLflow in MLruns.